turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

   var number = 5;

   return number;
-}
+};

-makeNumber()
+makeNumber();

 console.log(number); // undefined
 console.log(makeNumber); // function () {...}
 console.log(makeNumber()); // 5
 ```

 It's **important to note** that the variable name does not come with the returned value.
-Above, you can see that when we run the function `makeNumber()`, the variable `number` does not become visible to the global scope.
+Above, you can see that when we run the function `makeNumber()`, the variable `number` is not visible to the global scope.
 However, when we run the function in the last `console.log`, the function evaluates to 5.

 If we want to use values created by functions, we must return those values out of the function.
 Additionally, if that value needs to be used elsewhere in our code, we must capture it with a variable.